dreamcatcher-tech/network/website/docs/dictionary/User_Dictionary/ACL.md

-Access Control List, a list of Users or types of Users that may read, submit Pull Request or comment on an Object within the DCM.
-ACLs are enforced through Access Control.
+A function of the DCM, Access Control states the conditions under which a Packet on the DCM is accessible to Members other than the Member who holds the key hash that proves ownership of that Packet.
+Once stated, Access Control is enforced by the DCM.